Hannah's Desk

 The Museum

 One of the unexpected gifts of being back in the Seattle area has been the time to revisit the Seattle Art Museum.
-On a recent visit, I found myself standing between the Pacific Northwest Native American collection and an exhibition of Australian Aboriginal art — two Indigenous artistic traditions, from the two places I’ve called home, displayed side by side.
+I think the last time I visited, before my first move out of Washington state, was when I was a fourth grader.
+On a recent visit, I found myself standing between the Pacific Northwest Native American collection and an exhibition of Australian Aboriginal art - two Indigenous artistic traditions, from the two places I’ve called home, displayed side by side.

 What struck me wasn’t just the resonance between the two collections but the fact that seeing them together felt like something only my particular life could have prepared me for.
 Someone who’d only lived in one of those places would experience the exhibition differently.
 The double recognition - I know something about both of these contexts, and I know something about the space between them - is the same instinct that drives my research.
 The ability to see patterns across contexts, to hold two frames simultaneously, to notice what rhymes and what doesn’t - that’s not just an intellectual skill.
 It’s something that started with being a kid from Sydney who grew up in Fall City.